 A Cornish pasty fresh from the oven is a real British delight.
-This warm, melting shortcrust pastry is packed with a meat and vegetable filling creating a filling, hearty comfort food.
-It has been so copied throughout the British Isles that its true origins have slowly disappeared.
-However, in recent years there has been a strong move to establish these roots, so much so the Cornish pasty (and its recipe) is now a protected food.
-To now be called a real Cornish pasty, it must adhere to certain criteria—which ingredients are included, the method in which it is made, how it is crimped (side crimping is a must), and even where it is made.
+This warm, melting shortcrust pastry is packed with meat and vegetables to create a filling, hearty comfort food.
+It has been copied so many times throughout the British Isles over the years that its true origins have slowly disappeared.
+However, recently there has been a strong move to reestablish these roots, so much so the Cornish pasty (and its recipe) is now a protected food.
+To be called a real Cornish pasty, it must adhere to certain criteria—the ingredients that are included, the preparation method, the crimping technique (side crimping is a must), and even where it is made.

 The Origins of Cornish Pasty

 No one person can lay claim to the pasty.
-It is believed that it was created for Cornish tin miners, who, unable to return to the surface at lunchtime, would have a hearty, easy-to-hold and simple-to-eat lunch dish.
+It is believed that it was created for Cornish tin miners, who, unable to return to the surface at lunchtime, would have a hearty easy-to-hold and simple-to-eat lunch dish.
 With their hands often dirty from a morning's work, the pasty could be held by the thick pastry crust without contaminating the contents.
-The thick crust also acted as an insulator, keeping the contents warm for several hours.
-Pasties were often also made with a meat filling at one end and a sweet filling of fruit or jam at the other—making a complete meal in one!
+The thick crust also acted as an insulator, keeping the interior warm for several hours.
+Pasties were often also made with a meat filling at one end and a sweet filling of fruit or jam at the other, making a complete meal in one.

 Pasties may no longer be the food of tin miners, but they are one of the nation's favorite snack or lunch foods.
 The pasty also makes a substantial supper dish when served with peas and gravy.